 Discussion

 By making controlled measurements of both RNA and protein under long-term glucose starvation, we made several novel observations.
-Strikingly E. coli, can survive for over a week when starved for glucose with little change in cell viability and optical density (@600nM).
+Strikingly, E. coli can survive for over a week when starved for glucose, with little change in cell viability and optical density (at 600nM).
 Additionally, all genes start to change in expression by 10hrs and mRNA expression clusters in time into two regimes before and after 10hrs (cells enter stationary phase at around 8hrs).
 We also found that proteins involved in cell division and energy intensive processes such as cell locomotion where proportional to their transcripts allowing for a rapid down-regulation of these processes.
-On the other hand proteins integrally related to their transcripts where enriched for metabolic processes allowing cells to rapidly make use of any nutrients that may become available again without the continued cost of making these proteins.
-Another important contribution of this work is that the fitting strategy outlined here allowed for unbiased classification of expression profiles into different categories.
-The enriched terms in the groups sorted by behavior where reasonably aligned with what is known, or is at least consistent with, cells coping with starvation.
-This sorting was accomplished without any ad-hoc determination of cluster number that could introduce bias in interpreting the data.
+On the other hand, proteins integrally related to their transcripts where enriched for metabolic processes allowing cells to rapidly make use of any nutrients that may become available again without the continued cost of making these proteins.
+In addition to measuring and characterizing RNA and protein changes under starvation, we also proposed a novel fitting strategy that allowed us to classify expression profiles into different categories in an unbiased manner.
+The enriched terms in the resulting classification where reasonably aligned with what is known, or at least consistent with, cells coping with starvation.
+Importantly, this classification was accomplished without any ad-hoc determination of cluster number that could introduce bias in interpreting the data.

+We have found that, as cells enter stationary phase, the total pool of mRNA is depleted compared to all other RNAs and many individual transcripts are down-regulated, possibly as part of a broader strategy to reduce the production of new protein.
+There are at least two additional ways of reducing overall protein production, by limiting the available ribosomes or by limiting the pool of available tRNA.
+It is known that during nutrient limitation a stringent response is activated, through ppGpp, and synthesis of new rRNA is down regulated, presumably to help reduce new protein production (Magnusson et al., 2005).
+In our data, the fraction of rRNA changes little while the tRNA fraction increases as the time course goes on.
+Thus new protein synthesis could be limited more by the reduced mRNA pool than by reduced translational efficiency.

+It is widely appreciated that the half-life of many proteins in E. coli is rate limited by the division rate of the bacteria.
+Thus the degradation rate of most proteins in E. coli must be slower than the division rate in exponentially growing cells.
+As a consequence, when cells cease to divide, such as in the case of glucose starvation, not all proteins can respond immediately to possible changes in transcript levels.
+In effect, some proteins may be buffered to relatively fast changes in nutrient availability.
+At the same time certain proteins may need to be rapidly regulated to ensure survival upon starvation.
+We found that a small subset of the proteome, ~20% of proteins, fell into the rapidly regulated category and were proportional to their transcripts.
+Another small subset, ~15% of proteins, tended to integrate the response of their transcripts over the time scale of our experiment.
+For example, several of the flagella proteins are proportional to their transcripts, whereas proteins involved in metabolism and energy production integrate their transcript levels.
+Turning off proteins involved in cell division and the flagellum machinery, both energy intensive processes, needs to happen relatively fast.
+By contrast, the proteins that are relatively stable are enriched for energy production terms.
+Thus, these proteins presumably persist so that once nutrients become available again the cell can immediately take advantage of them.